lfourky/file-splitter/README.md

     Provide a prefix for each part. (default "part_") -s string
     Provide a suffix for each part.
+-crlf bool
+    Use CRLF instead of LF for line endings.
 ```

 ## Running the program (example)